These lessons introduce you to the grammar of words and parts of words.

 The grammar of pronouns

-Pronouns stand in for nouns, often allowing speakers to reference a noun without repeating or explicitly labeling it.
+Pronouns stand in for nouns.
+They often allow speakers to reference a noun without repeating or explicitly labeling it.
 As you will see, this doesn't mean that pronouns are entirely dependent on nouns - they hold their own in most sentences without any specific tie to any specific noun.
 Instead, pronouns may refer back to a noun already mentioned, like in English John installed the patch, and it fixed the problem.
 Pronouns may also gesture towards a person or thing (or people or things) without refering back to a specific noun, as in they haven't found the gene that explains all of human language.
 Note that these two examples stray into the use of pronouns in a sentence rather than the forms that pronouns take, which will be the focus of this section.

 Person, number & gender revisited

 We would expect the fundamentals of pronouns to work a lot like nouns.
-If you continue to study our syntax and, especially, generative grammar courses, you will learn about the differences between nouns and pronouns.
-Still, for our basic understanding of smorphology, it's helpful to notice that pronouns often share the properties of number and gender.
+If you continue to study syntax, you will learn more about the differences between nouns and pronouns.
+Still, for our basic understanding of morphology, it's helpful to notice that pronouns often share the properties of number and gender.

 |'he' (masculine)||'she' (feminine)|